Biography of Jethro Tull

 1699: Tull marries Susanna Smith of Burton Dassett, Warwickshire and begins farming the family land.

 1701: Jethro Tull invented the seed drill, at Howberry farm, Crowmarsh, near Wallingford, Oxfordshire, which was a mechanical device towed by a horse which not only made sowing seeds easier than by hand but which was more efficient in their spreading.
 His major advance in the technique was the introduction of sowing seeds in three rows simultaneously.
 He was determined to make agricultural methods easier whilst at the same time increasing yields.
 His original seed drill was manufactured from pieces of an old pipe organ that he had dismantled.

-1709: Moves to a farm near Hungerford where he devised a horse-drawn hoe to clear the weeds, which were growing on cultivated land.
+1709: He moves to a farm near Hungerford where he devised a horse-drawn hoe to clear the weeds, which were growing on cultivated land.

-1731: Published his ideas about farming and plant nutrition in “The New Horse Hoing Husbandry: subtitled, “An Essay on the Principles of Tillage and Vegetation”.
+1731: Tull published his ideas about farming and plant nutrition in “The New Horse Hoing Husbandry: subtitled, “An Essay on the Principles of Tillage and Vegetation”.
 His controversial idea was on how plants take up water and he suggested that if the soil was loosened around the roots they would more easily be able to make use of any water.
 Despite a lot of resistance to his ideas, they were eventually adopted by landowners, and were later to from the basis of modern agriculture.